 Cost of live streaming equipment

 However, most people will want to upgrade to a better quality mic and video camera.
 A basic setup can start at just a couple hundred dollars.
-Mid-range streaming costs in the several thousands range.
+Mid-range streaming costs in the several thousand ranges.
 At this price point, you’re generally paying for:

 - A good desktop computer for encoding